 Each aspect covers the fundamentals of technical documentation in the healthcare industry.
 They should be covered when you’re developing your computer systems, record-keeping systems, logbooks, and more.

-It’s crucial to follow these six principles to maintain batch records, clinical trial records, increase traceability, improve data entry systems, making healthcare issuance easier, develop laboratory notebooks, and adhere to ISO standards, among other things.
+It’s crucial to follow these six principles to maintain batch records and clinical trial records in adherence to ISO standards, increase traceability, improve data entry systems, make healthcare issuance easier, and research and develop laboratory notebooks, among other things.

 In any case, here’s what each of the six good documentation practices entails.